GrottoPress/shield/docs/11-OAUTH.md

    end
    ```

-   This action is reponsible for revoking a single client's access to a single user, by revoking all access tokens issued to the client for that user.
+   This action is reponsible for revoking all access tokens issued to a given client for the current user, and all related grants.

    If you would like the current user to revoke all permissions granted to all clients, use the `CurrentUser::OauthAccessTokens::Destroy` action.